amlosman/GizaSystemTask/README.md

  Maven (for dependency management)

  TestNG (for test execution)
+ ##### Project Structure
+* Pages Package: this contains all pages as a class
+* Utilities Package: This package contains
+* Helper Package:

+    * ElementActions: To interact with an element
+    * ScrollingActions: To scroll in page
+    * VerifyAction: To verify actions
+    * WebBrowsers: To change the selected browser

+* Readers Package: To read files
+* EndtPoint Package: To add Endpoint
+* APIUitilies Package: Contain

+    * RestHelper class
+    * EndPointUitiles class
+* allure.properties: Contian Allure config
+* base Package: contian set up and turn down for the driver
+* GUI Pagkage: Contain GUI Tests
+* API Pagkage: Contain API Tests
+* Recourse package: Contains test data files
  ##### Project Setup
  1. Clone the Repository
  Clone this repository to your local machine: